Wild on the Road: Kelly Westhoff reviews new titles by women

 Lea Aschkenas didn’t go to Cuba to fall in love.
 She went because a previously-plotted trip to Ecuador fell through and Cuba seemed an intriguing plan B. Once she arrived in Havana, however, she did fall in love—with the city, the people and one man in particular: Alfredo.

-Aschkenas is extremely weary of the cultural divide that exists between them, but she just can’t extricate herself from the relationship.
+Aschkenas is extremely wary of the cultural divide that exists between them, but she just can’t extricate herself from the relationship.
 In fact, when she does return home to the States, it’s to begin the legal process that will bring Alfredo here to her.

 Es Cuba: Life and Love on an Illegal Island is an impossibly romantic travel tale.
 It’s obvious that Aschkenas, a professional librarian, knows how to write.
 Her prose pulled me in and never let me go.